 After approximately three hours of fishing, return to the dock.
 If you wish, meet with the local fish processor to have your catch sent to your home (within the continental U.S.A.)
 Your fishing excursion concludes at the pier.

 Please note: Alaska State law requires a fishing license be purchased for $25 per person and an additional $15 is required for a king salmon stamp, to be paid directly to the boat captain in cash.
-This tour requires some walking down a variable sloped ramp that can have a steep pitch depending on the tides and guests must be able to embark/disembark the boat.
-Guests with limited mobility can be accommodated; however, this tour is not suitable for those who utilise a wheelchair.
+Guests must be able to navigate ramps that can become steeper depending on the tide.
+Guests prone to motion sickness should take precautions.
+Consider physical fitness and medical history when selecting this tour.
+Guests who are wheelchair users should notify Shore Concierge in advance so accommodations can be made.
+Guests who are wheelchair users should bring a companion for assistance.
+Wheelchairs are not permitted on the boat.
 The actual fishing time is approximately three hours.
-Dress warmly in layers and wear comfortable, rubber-soled shoes.
+Dress warmly in layers and wear comfortable, closed-toe rubber-soled shoes, hat and sunglasses, wind/water resistant jackets are recommended.
 All equipment is provided.
+Bring the ship key card and photo identification, camera and sun protection.
 You may catch and release; however, fish processing (vacuum packing and shipment) is available for an additional charge (credit cards are accepted).
 The catching of fish is not guaranteed.
 Catch cannot be brought to the ship.

 Explore the coast less-paddled on this exclusive sea kayak adventure for up to four guests**.
 Combining a one-way boat ride with an ample half-day of paddling gives you and your friends or family the opportunity to privately explore a variety of Sitka Sound's countless islands and seldom-travelled passages.